If you're looking for ways to earn money travelling around Australia then you've come to the right place.

 22. Online Consulting

-Many people now work from home in their job anyway which mostly involves being at a computer and talking with people either on the phone or on Skype.
+Many people now work from home in their job anyway which mostly involves being at a computer and talking with people either on the phone or on Zoom.
 It would be relatively easy to transfer that to a mobile operation and run it from your caravan or RV.

 23. Social Media Manager